View our 2020-2021 Eaglet Preschool brochure for additional details; available sessions are listed below.

 Much of the above story is written by Jess Wahlmeier for the Southern Nebraska Register.

 Cathedral of the Risen Christ is also home to the Holy Family Extended Care.
-This is a fun, faith-centered learning experience for students ages five to 13.
+Staffed by CRC teachers and other familiar faces on campus, this is a fun, faith-centered learning experience for students ages five to 13.

 Give your child the opportunity to grow in a fun, caring and spiritual environment.
 Questions can be directed to Laura Brouillette at firstname.lastname@example.org.